 A word of caution – I would NOT recommend replacing the implant with a larger one to “take up the extra room in the breast pocket” – this will just lead to further tissue stretch and thinning of breast tissue, thereby worsening the deformity.

 Will a lateral capsulorraphy work?
 I offer these comments.

 1. No surgical procedure can change or improve the quality of a patient’s tissues.

 2. A lateral capsulorraphy can close off a portion of the lateral pocket, BUT closing off a portion of the lateral pocket may not be a permanent fix if the tissues stretch further or if the sutures pull through the tissues, especially in thin tissues.
-That is why I recommend using Seri, although there are no guarantees.
+That is why I recommend using Galaflex mesh as an overlay mesh to support the repair of the pocket.
+As the tissue is compromised, there are no guarantees.

 3. The amount that closing the lateral pocket will reposition the implant toward the middle is limited, may not last, and in order to close a portion of the lateral pocket, you may have temporary or permanent contour irregularities along the side border of the breast.